chrisland85/CLO835_FINALPROJECT_2023/README.md

 # CLO835_FINALPROJECT_2023
 Group final project for winter 2023 graduating class.

-Project Prequisites:
+Prequisite Tasks
-Docker Images are pushed to the ecr repository by the workflow in gitaction EKS Cluster with 2 Worker Nodes is Deployed (eks cluster manifest (eks_config) is also in the repository)
+EKS Cluster with 2 Worker Nodes is Deployed (eks cluster manifest (eks_config) is also in the repository)

+I created s3 bucket and uploaded the images and copy the presigned URL I also created ecr using the terrafom code

 # Install the required MySQL package